tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 Click OK to close and add the join filter.

-Back in the article properties window, click the Add list again and select “Add Join to Extend the Selected Filter…”
+Back in the article properties window, click the Add list again and select “Add Join to Extend the Selected Filter...”

 Drop down the Joined table and select Sales.SalesOrderDetail.
 In the join statement step 2, use SalesOrderID (int) for the filtered table column and SalesOrderID (int) in the joined table column.